 |

-Condition-specific items are visually highlighted on the P&ID, making it easy to spot which instruments are active in each condition |
+Condition-specific instruments are highlighted, making it easy to spot which instruments are active in each condition |

 💡 Example